guanyingc/SDPS-Net/README.md

 #### Q2: What should I do if I have problem in running your code?
 - Please create an issue if you encounter errors when trying to run the code.
 Please also feel free to submit a bug report.

+#### Q3: Could I run your code only using CPUs?
+- The good news is that you can simply append `--cuda` in your command to disable the usage of GPU.
+The running time for the testing on DiLiGenT benchmark using CPUs is still bearable (should be less than 20 minutes).
+However, it is EXTREMELY SLOW for training!

 ## Citation
 If you find this code or the provided models useful in your research, please consider cite: